csmukherjee/home/_pages/about.md

 Currently, I am working on better characterizing the geometry in real-world data and designing provable algorithms for tasks such as visualization and clustering.

+## **Updates**
+We have released our new package [cplearn](https://github.com/csmukherjee/cplearn), a novel unsupervised inference tool for layer-extraction, clustering, and visualization.
+More updates to follow.

 ## **Teaching**